TerminalJack/Spriter2UnityDX/README.md

 One approach is to make the prefab a child of another game object.
 The root game object would be where all, or most, of the custom scripts are placed.

-If you find that you need to add something such as a collider or a sprite renderer to one of the model's transforms then it is advised that you, instead, create an empty transform as a child of the root, add a `virtual parent` component to it, and make the target transform (the transform you want the collider, sprite renderer, etc. attached to) the sole `Possible Parent` of the virtual parent.
+If you find that you need to add something such as a collider or a sprite renderer to one of the model's transforms then it is advised that you, instead, create an empty transform as a child of the root, add a `Virtual Parent` component to it, and make the target transform (the transform you want the collider, sprite renderer, etc. attached to) the sole `Possible Parent` of the virtual parent.
 Any components that you place on the virtual parent, or its children, will essentially be a child of the target's transform and move, rotate and scale based on it.

 >If you have added custom sprite renderers then be sure to 1) add these to the sprite atlas, and 2) move the `Sorting Group` component from the model's prefab up into the root game object.